-Landscape Dynamics Overall, landscape dynamics are in moderate condition.
-The forest cover score is good.
-Interior forest area is the core forest habitat and is very degraded.
-Management to improve the core forest condition should be considered.
+Landscape Dynamics Overall, landscape dynamics are in good condition.
+Impervious surface and forest cover score as "very good".
+Interior forest area forms the core forest habitat and is in moderately good condition.
+Fragmentation by roads also scores as "moderately good."